Table of Contents

 No lettuce.
 No grated cheese.
 No croutons.

-The feta should be proper Greek PDO feta β made from sheep's milk (up to 30% goat's milk), aged in brine, crumbly and tangy and salty.
-The tomatoes should be deeply red and taste like tomatoes are supposed to taste in August.
+The feta should be proper Greek PDO feta β made from sheep's milk, aged in brine, crumbly and tangy and salty.
+The tomatoes should be deeply red and taste like tomatoes in August.
 The olive oil should be grassy and peppery.

 Order it as a shared starter with bread to mop up the leftover oil and tomato juice at the bottom of the plate.